lyriarte/blockchain-ssm/README.md

 ### States and Transitions

   * Agents can query the state automaton and the current data.
   * Each state transition is a tuple <role,action>.
-An agent performs a transition by signing the updated state with its private key.
+An agent performs a transition by signing the update with its private key.
 The SSM validates the transaction by checking the state's signature with the public key of the agent assigned to the corresponding role, and then updates the SSM state.
   * The smart-contract is fulfilled when the SSM enters an acceptance state.

 ### Data management